WeAreAcademy/mark-induction-demo--getting-started-with-git/README.md

-## Exercise 6: Working with different file types TODO
+## Exercise 6: Working with different file types

-> 🎯 **Success criterion:** blah
+> 🎯 **Success criterion:** a github repository including code which your pair has clones and successfully ran

-Moving code from repl.it to GitHub and cloning someone else's:
+So far we have only included markdown files in our repositories, however we want to be able to use git for code as well.
+Let's practice further making repositories including code in them.

-- Create a new folder
+- Create a new folder inside your `Academy` directory
 - Initialise a git repo here
-- Put your code off repl.it into a .py file in it
+- Create a new python file here (`helloworld.py`)
-- Write a relevant readme in markdown
+- Write a simple `Hello, world` script inside the file
+- Practice running the script via the command `python3 helloworld.py`
-- Make a commit with both files
+- Make your initial commit
-- Make a remote repo
+- Create a remote repository on GitHub
-- Push your local changes to the remote repo.
+- Push your local up to the remote repository
+- Observe how it is available online
+- Make some changes and commit them: change the name so that the program greets your pair, add a relevant readme
+- Regularly push your local commits to the remote repository
-- Send the url to your pair.
+- Send the url to your partner, if they clone the repo then they should be able to run your prorgram (and be greeted!)
-- Clone theirs and run it locally on your machine.
+- Let's turn this repo into a collection of small challenges - add files for the code for several coding katas.
+If you have used code wars then this is the ideal opportunity to make a record of some of your solutions.
+If not, complete a kata or two now and then add the code to your repository.
+- Remember to keep commiting regularly and pushing to the remote repository to keep it up to date.

-## Exercise 7: Moving your CLI game to GitHub TODO
+## Exercise 7: Moving your CLI game to GitHub

-> 🎯 **Success criterion:** blah
+> 🎯 **Success criterion:** adding a github repository with your CLI game in it

 - Work with your pair in order to transfer your Command Line game project to GitHub.
 - Clone it onto the other machine so that you both have a copy.